YIN-Tairan/IsaacGymEnvs/README.md

 ## TODO:
 1. Figure out how the XML files are used to construct actors.
 (See notes in assets/mjcf/nv_humanoid.xml)
+2. Figure out how the rewards are defined.
+Figure out what is torch.jit (See line 323 in isaacgymenvs/tasks/humanoid.py & comment)
+3. Where & how is amp's rewards constructed/used?
+4. Learn how to load models (from checkpoint as well)

 ## Finished & notes: